chrisfield/redux-formkit/README.md

 Field will make use of the following props (other props will be passed straight through to the rendered component):
 * `name : required string` — the name of the field eg 'postcode'

-* `component : optional string or function` — the component to render.
+* `component : required string or function` — the component to render.
 Eg like `component="input"` will render an input html element and component={Input} will call Input to render the component defined above.
-If no component is passed-in the Field component will look to render a function-as-child component (An unlikely but possible use-case).

 * `validate : optional function or array of functions` — Any validation functions will be called two parameters: First the formatted field value (eg will be numeric for number formatted fields); Second all the field-values (eg so it's easy to check one date is after another).
 Validation functions should return undefined if the validation passes or an error if the validation fails.
 The error will often be a string but it can be any object.